glagolj/aaraw/README.md

 force camera to dump uncompressed raw files as well (which for many cameras is hard and involves all kind of tricks).

-There are sample compressed files from Xiaomi Yi and Firefly 8SE (ff8se) for documentation purposes.
+There are sample compressed &lowast;RAW files from Xiaomi Yi and Firefly 8SE (ff8se) for documentation purposes.
 Check [Amba_Compressed_Samples/](https://github.com/glagolj/aaraw/tree/main/Amba_Compressed_Samples)